Chevrolet Tahoe Insurance Rates

 Use our free rate comparison tool above to find the best Chevrolet Tahoe car insurance quotes in your area.

-Estimated insurance rates for a Chevrolet Tahoe are $1,364 a year for full coverage insurance.
-Comprehensive insurance costs around $296, collision costs $494, and liability costs around $416.
-A policy with only liability insurance costs as low as $474 a year, with a high-risk policy costing $2,944 or more.
-Teen drivers pay the most at $5,098 a year or more.
+Average auto insurance rates for a Chevrolet Tahoe are $1,364 annually for full coverage insurance.
+Comprehensive insurance costs around $296, collision costs $494, and liability is $416.
+Liability-only coverage costs around $474 a year, with high-risk coverage costing $2,944 or more.
+Teen drivers receive the highest rates at $5,098 a year or more.

 Average premium for full coverage: $1,364

-Prices include $500 physical damage insurance deductibles, 30/60 liability coverage, and includes medical and uninsured motorist coverage.
-Rates include averaging for all 50 states and for different Tahoe trim levels.
+These estimates include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates are averaged for all 50 states and for all Tahoe models.

-Where you live can have significant affects on car insurance rates.
-Areas with sparse population are statistically proven to have lower incidents of physical damage claims than larger metro areas.
+Choosing to live in a large city can have significant affects on car insurance rates.
+Areas with sparse population tend to have fewer physical damage claims than larger metro areas.

-These rate differences illustrate why anyone shopping for car insurance should compare prices for a specific zip code, instead of using price averages.
+These examples illustrate why everyone should compare rates quotes for a specific zip code and their own personal driving habits, instead of using price averages.

 Use the form below to get customized rates for your location.